Lucky Per: Plot

 Per conceives a large scale engineering project and plans the construction of a series of canals and harbor systems in his native Jutland, and starts lobbying for its construction with the political and academic establishment.
-When academia dismisses the idea as unfeasible, he nonetheless manages to gain support through his contacts to the bank world, The Salomon Family, who turn out to be more progressive and are willing to financially support his project.
+When academia dismisses the idea as unfeasible, he nonetheless manages to gain support through his contacts in the bank world, the Salomon family, who turn out to be more progressive and are willing to financially support his project.
 Nonetheless the project eventually fails due to opposition from Per's enemies in the national-conservative circles, and Per's own inability to compromise.

 Per returns to Jutland, where he again embraces his Christian roots for a while.
 He marries the daughter of a priest, Inger, and they have three children.
 In the end, he has to leave them too, when Peter realises that he treats his children the same way as his father did to him.
 He does so because he is afraid that he will damage them like his father did to him.
 He lives the last years of his life in ascetic contemplation in western Jutland while carrying out the dreary work of a civil servant.
 Just before his death, he reconciles with Jacobe and in his last will and testament, he donates his meager fortune to the charity work she has started since they last saw each other.

 "When, in spite of all the good fortune that had come his way, he wasn’t happy, it was because he had not wanted to be happy in the general sense of the word."